akheron/jansson/doc/apiref.rst

 to release the reference.

-Normally, all functions accepting a JSON value as an argument will nmanage the reference, i.e. increase and decrease the reference count as needed.
+Normally, all functions accepting a JSON value as an argument will manage the reference, i.e. increase and decrease the reference count as needed.
 However, some functions **steal** the reference, i.e. they have the same result as if the user called :cfunc:`json_decref()` on the argument right after calling the function.
 These are usually